tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+02-05-2017
+- Added warning to scoreboard if a possible server connection issue was detected
+- Added simple chat search suggestions which shouldn't have a huge impact on database performance

 01-28-2017
 - Unbanned bot access and made bot access restricted instead.
 This allows search engines to crawl the stats page and get more clan/community attention while also restricting bot database performance impact to some slower features.